 how to choose right climbing shoes

 Finding a new pair of rock climbing shoes can be as hard as finding a diamond in a coal mine.
-Since there are many brands, each brand has many climbing shoes, and it isn’t very comforting for a newbie to find the one that best fits.
+Since there are many brands, each brand has many climbing shoes, and it isn’t very comforting for a newbie to find the one the best climbing shoe fit.

 But you don’t have to worry about anything as I have discussed various shoe qualities based on which these should be selected for different purposes as all climbing are not alike.
-After reading this article, you will be able to choose the best climbing shoes for you.
+After reading this article, you will be able to choose the best climbing shoe pairs for you.

-While choosing the climbing shoes, you must consider the following three things:
+While choosing a climbing shoe, you must consider the following three things:

 Type of Foot